Thank you for your interest in holding your event in the Golden Gate National Recreation Area, part of the National Park Service.

 The Golden Gate National Recreation Area (GGNRA) is home to many unique and beautiful landscapes that are ideal venues for a variety of special activities such as cultural programs, picnics, wedding ceremonies, festivals, athletic events, and film and photography projects.

-Please download a permit form and informational brochure or contact someone in the Office of Special Park Uses if you have any questions after reading the information on this page.
+Please visit the permits page to download permits or contact someone in the Office of Special Park Uses if you have any questions after reading the information on this page.

 Click here for: Park Maps